WHB139426/Grounded-Video-LLM/README.md

 3. You can change the `prompt_grounding`, `prompt_videoqa`, `video_path` in argparse to run your own case.

 ## TODO List
-- [x] Release the Phi3.5-Vision-Instruct Version.
+- [x] Release the Phi3.5-Vision-Instruct version.
-- [ ] Release the LLaVA-Next-LLAMA3-8B Version (soon).
+- [ ] Release the LLaVA-Next-LLAMA3-8B version (coming soon).
 - [ ] Release the training scripts and datasets.